raganwald/braythwayt.com/_posts/2016-03-30-justice-and-the-facts.md

 So logically, it's cheaper to try to draw these inferences than to test for what we're seeking.
 But just because it's cheaper doesn't mean it's just.
 It means we're locking up ten innocent people instead of one, because there are candidates who have the qualities we're seeking, and we're denying them the opportunity to prove themselves.

-The thing for employing people extends through all of life.
+This idea around employing people extends through all of life.
+Denying people opportunities because of their skin colour is unjust.
+And that's what racism is: Being unjust on account of "race."

-Like the quote says, justice is the idea that we’d much rather be wrong about guilty people than be wrong about innocent people.
-So if we think that, statistically, a black person is more likely to be a thug than a white person, then we would rather treat each black person with courtesy and be disappointed form time to time, than treat each black person with contempt and mistreat a good person from time to time.
+So even if we think that, statistically, a black person is more likely to be a thug than a white person, then a just person would rather treat each black person with courtesy and be disappointed from time to time, than treat each black person with contempt and mistreat a good person from time to time.

 That's justice.